The Kuflink GDPR Statement

 (iii) Functionality cookies.
 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you, greet you by name and remember your preferences and improve your visit.

-Generally, cookies which are strictly necessary for the operation of the website will expire when you leave the website.
+Generally, cookies that are strictly necessary for the operation of the website will expire when you leave the website.
 Other cookies may be more permanent or not expire unless you actively delete them.

 How Long Do We Keep Your Personal Data?